- The sensor calibration (or Dark-frame) is regularly used in digital photography, and in astrophotography in particular;

 - leaving the telescope outside for 15 minutes before taking a dark frame (thermalizing);

-In digital photography the sensor calibration or a dark frame, is a process of recording a frame (or image) without signal.
-It is then used to reduce the noise of images taken by subtracting this frame to the newly recorded ones.
-The noise can occur during long exposure and when there is high temperature variations.
+In digital photography, sensor calibration or a dark frame is a process of recording a frame (or image) without a signal.
+It is then used to reduce the noise of images taken by subtracting this frame from the newly recorded ones.
+The noise can occur during a long exposure and when there are high-temperature variations.
 This process is called dark-frame subtraction, or dark subtraction.

 If there is no dark frame in your eVscope, or if the dark frame is no longer accurate, you will be able to notice the existence of so-called "hot pixels" in the enhanced vision images displayed on the app or in the eyepiece.
-These "hot pixels" appear as very small colored dots (red, green or blue).
+These "hot pixels" (some call them artifacts) appear as very small colored dots (red, green, or blue).
 This is not unexpected.

 An example of blue "hot pixel"